Maurisa Li-A-Ping,

 M.S.Ed., M.F.A.

-That question reshaped my creative work and led to the creation of Tulips in the Garden: A Black Queer Supper Club—a soft landing space for Black Queer Women, Femmes, and Gender Expansive millennials in Durham, North Carolina.
-Throughout the year, we gather to share nourishing meals, celebrate Black Queer joy, and support our local community.
+That question reshaped my creative work and led to the creation of Tulips in the Garden: A Black Queer Supper Club.
+We are a soft landing space for Black Queer millennials in Durham, North Carolina.
+We queer Sunday dinner, celebrate Black Queer joy, and engage in place-based solidarity.

-And when I’m not being a learning strategist, writing, or stewarding community, you’ll find me laughing with my mouth wide open, painting my nails bubble gum pink, or baking something sweet.
+When I’m not writing, facilitating retreats, or stewarding community, you’ll find me taking a trail walk, painting my nails pink, or practicing yoga.

 Photo by Madylin Nixon-Taplet